Skip to main content

 • Develop evidence-based guidelines to inform curriculum development and enhancement in support of the University’s strategy.

-If you would like to find out more about the project contact Maria (M.Hussain1@leeds.ac.uk).
+If you want to find out more details about this fellowship or what the next steps were upon completion please read the full snapshot or contact Maria (M.Hussain1@leeds.ac.uk).

 Project start date: September 2022